For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 These are safe for use on all stovetops, including induction.

-The Lodge carbon steel pan are available in 8 inch, 10 inch, and 12 inch sizes.
+Lodge carbon steel pans are available in 8-inch, 10-inch, and 12-inch sizes.

-The Lodge 12” measures approximately 20 x 12 x 1.5” and weighs 4 pounds.
+The Lodge 12-inch measures approximately 20 x 12 x 1.5 inches and weighs 4 pounds.
 Made in the USA, it comes with Lodge’s lifetime guarantee against manufacturing defects.